cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 1. `server.jwt_authentication.audience`

-	The name of your cluster as specified by the IdP.
-This must match the `audience` field with which your IdP will generate JWT formatted auth tokens.
+	The name of your cluster as specified by the IdP, or a comma-separated list of such names.
+One of the audience names must match the `audience` field with which your IdP will generate JWT formatted auth tokens.

 1. `server.jwt_authentication.enabled`